Smile 2: Casting

 In December 2023, Naomi Scott was cast in a leading role, which she stated was inspired by Lady Gaga in the early 2010s as well as Britney Spears.
 In early 2024, Lukas Gage, Rosemarie DeWitt, Dylan Gelula, Raúl Castillo and Miles Gutierrez-Riley joined the cast.
 Kyle Gallner reprised his role as Joel from the first film.
 In September 2024, it was revealed Drew Barrymore would appear as herself in the film.
 The casting of Ray Nicholson was an homage to his father Jack Nicholson's role as Jack Torrance in The Shining (1980).
 Principal photography took place from January to March 2024 throughout the Hudson Valley in New York, with primary locations in Newburgh, Poughkeepsie, Wappingers Falls, Albany, and New York City.
 Returning Smile crew members included cinematographer Charlie Sarroff, editor Elliot Greenberg, and composer Cristobal Tapia de Veer.
 The film's budget was $28 million.

 Music

 Soundtrack

 Smile 2: The Skye Riley EP is the third extended play (EP) by English actress and singer Naomi Scott, which acts as the soundtrack album for Smile 2, and the songs were performed by her character Skye Riley.
 It was released through Interscope Records on October 11, 2024.

 On June 8, 2024, the @SkyeRileyNation Instagram account began teasing a new era of a popstar named Skye Riley.
 On June 13, Bloody Disgusting spotted promotional billboards promoting the artist and her new music.
 On June 18, a song titled "Blood on White Satin" was released through Interscope Records and was featured in the first trailer of the film.
 The film was promoted with an audience member at the 2024 MTV Video Music Awards.
 The second single, "Grieved You", was released on September 13.
-The EP was made available for physical purchase on May 15, 2025.
+The EP was made available on vinyl on May 15, 2025.